cs360f14/JungleJamboree/README.md

 ## Project Goals
 Our goal of this project is to make a working, enjoyable game that is easy for people to contribute to!
 We would like this game to be able to expand with increased functions, mini-games, and more random events.

+### New Features
+Our goal would be to have new environments that can affect the party and provide situations that would allow the player to make decisions that can impact the game itself.
+We would also like a hunting mini game to supplement the foraging to provide a more interactive experience for the player.
+Right now the user really only clicks on a couple buttons for the whole game.

 ## License
 - Project
    - [MIT](http://opensource.org/licenses/MIT)